ionide/ionide-atom-fsharp/README.md

 ## Installation

-From the packages settings inside Atom:

-* install "language-fsharp" package
+* install "language-fsharp" package using APM or Atom UI
-* install "autocomplete-plus" package (disable build-in atom autocomplete for best experience)
+* install "autocomplete-plus" package using APM or Atom UI (disable build-in atom autocomplete for best experience)

-Later:

 * clone / download this repository
+* Run `build.cmd` (for Windows) or `build.sh` (for Linux / Mac ) to build project
-* copy `src/core` and `src/paket` folders to Atom package folder
+* copy `src/core` and `src/paket` to Atom package folder

+OR (for easy development)

+* create symbolic directory link beween both `src/core` and `src/paket` and Atom package folder

 ## Features